 Our ticket-price tuition for grades 1-6 is $6750 per year.
 While we view the financial commitment of tuition as something that will strengthen our school community, our hope is that tuition will never be a barrier that prevents like-minded families from joining us.
 Discounts are offered for early enrollment, paying in full, and enrolling multiple children.
 Additionally, parents may apply to be considered for tuition assistance through a third-party company for a small fee.
 The third-party assessment takes into account the household's whole financial picture, and returns a tuition level that the family can reasonably afford to pay.
 (We encourage you to talk with us if you feel there are factors affecting your ability to pay tuition which are not addressed in the third-party process).
 When the assessment is completed, we will do our best to provide financial assistance (through private donors) bringing tuition down to the affordable figure.
 Our families are also encouraged to ask their own personal contacts to consider donating to the school's tuition assistance fund or directly toward their child's tuition costs.
 For more about our financial plan, see https://cedarclassicalacademy.org/give/.

-- We will have a greater impact on our culture.
+We believe that, by offering a full-time schedule, we will have a greater impact on our culture.
 A part-time or hybrid homeschooling model would exclude families with two working parents who just want a good school for their kids who would otherwise have to send their kids to public school.
 If we were a part-time school, we would attract only parents who have one parent homeschooling children who are already going to get a good education whether it’s at this school or not.
 As a full-time school, we will join with those parents to multiply our impact and reach other families too.